slackermorris/typescript-design-patterns/src/structural/composite-with-iterator/README-composite-with-iterator.md

 }
 ```

+However, there is some tension between the patterns (Composite, Iterator) root interfaces.
+Here we have defined the `getIterator` method on the Composite base class.
+But this is a method already defined on the base Iterator > Aggregate interface.
+Ideally, the base Composite class would extend or implement the base Iterator interface.
+But this would require it to include the other methods defined on the Iterator > Aggregate interface, `append` and `remove`, the two child management methods that I explicitly chose not to include on the Composite > Component interface because they are better defined on the composite concrete class where they are meaningfully used: a design decision I have explained elsewhere.

+I feel a little strange redefining the `getIterator` method on the Composite class when it really comes from the Iterator interface.

 ## Key Principles

 - **The Composite becomes the Aggregate**: The container class (Box) implements both Component and Aggregate interfaces.